Energy

 FIX DRAUGHTS

 If you are heating your house, don’t let the heat escape through cracks, gaps and windows.
-Draught proof your house using draught tape to seal gaps and make sure windows are covered with curtains and pelmets.
-Ensure you maintain adequate ventilation if you are using a gas heater.
+Draught proof your house using draught tape to seal gaps and make sure windows are covered with curtains or blinds.

 HAVE SHORTER SHOWERS

 Have a short but hot shower for less than 4 minutes.
-Even an additional few minutes of hot shower can make a difference to your power bill!
-Have your clothes ready to pop on as soon as you get out of the shower.
+Have your clothes ready to put on as soon as you get out of the shower.

 USE YOUR CURTAINS